ni/measurement-plugin-labview/Source/Example Measurements/README.md

 `MeasurementService` is responsible for responding to the MetaData request and calling the `Measurement Logic.vi` when the DoMeasurement request is sent from the frameworks.
 These implementation can be found in: `Start Sync.vi`

 `ServiceManagementService` is responsible for managing the service like triggering stop event when the framework request to stop the service.
 These implementation can be found in: `Start Sync.vi`

+### How to add new UI elements

+User Interface is created in `Measurement UI.vi` under the `<LibraryName>.lvlib\`.
+The control and indicator names in the User Interface should match the `Measurement Configuration` and `Measurement Results`.
+If the datatype and name matches, then the data from the UI will sent to the logic before execution and the results will be published to UI after measurement is run.